Winnie Apiyo

-Winnie Adhiambo Apiyo (born c.1987) is a Kenyan electrical engineer who is employed as a Protection, Instrumentation and Control Engineer at Kenya Electricity Generating Company, the largest power producing company in Kenya, the largest economy n the East African Community.
+Winnie Adhiambo Apiyo (born c.1987) is a Kenyan electrical engineer who is employed as a Protection, Instrumentation and Control Engineer at Kenya Electricity Generating Company, the largest power producing company in Kenya, the largest economy in the East African Community.

 Background and education

 Apiyo was born in Kenya, circa 1987.
-She graduated with a Bachelor of Engineering degree in Electric & Electronic Engineering, awarded by Tver State Technical University, in Tver, Russia, in 2010.
+She graduated with a Bachelor of Engineering degree in Electric & Electronic engineering, awarded by Tver State University, in Tver, Russia, in 2010.

-She also has a Postgraduate Diploma in Geothermal Technology, obtained from the Iceland Energy Authority, in collaboration with the United Nations University, following a six-month study program of highly specialized studies in Geothermal technology and management.
+She also has a postgraduate diploma in Geothermal Technology, obtained from the Iceland Energy Authority, in collaboration with the United Nations University, following a six-month study program of highly specialized studies in Geothermal technology and management.
 She was a member of the class of 2016.
 As of January 2019, she is enrolled in the Iceland School of Energy, at Reykjavik University, pursuing a Master of Science in Sustainable Energy Engineering.

 Career

 Apiyo serves as an electrical engineer at Kenya Electricity Generating Company.
 Her specialty in training and work is the planning, testing, and management of geothermal power stations.
 She has special interest, training and expertise in designing, maintaining and improving these energy infrastructure developments.
 In her native country of Kenya, she is one of a very small number of female electrical engineers, with special training and expertise in geothermal technology.